Check In: The Sri Lankan Hotel Where Beach Meets Jungle

 Because the resort’s been built between the existing flora, each villa is secluded and private.

-Most of the staff are locals who have been trained by the hotel; they’ll be pleased to see you.
+Most of the staff are locals who have been trained by the hotel; they’ll be pleased to see you and only too happy to advise you on things to see and places to go.

-Order the seafood platter down on the beach for an ‘orange tower’ of grilled seafood perfection.
+Order the seafood platter down on the beach after sunset for an ‘orange tower’ of grilled seafood perfection by candlelight.
 The fish and shellfish are caught locally that day.
 The main restaurant serves Sri Lankan curries and a mix of sandwiches and so on.

 Set by the main pool, the rustic wooden bar is social central.
-Order up a lurid cocktail and get the cards out.
+Order up a lurid cocktail or two and get the cards out.

 The sustainable bit